 But hearing her talk was different.
 She was so open, honest and candid about the ‘World of Sue Kreitzman’ outlook on life, that it fed my soul when I didn’t even know it was hungry.

-I was so taken by her views on life and colour that I wrote down a few notes for me to remember them but they are so wonderful I had to share them.
+Her views on life and colour are so inspiring that I wrote down a few notes for me to remember them but they are so wonderful I had to share them.

 10 Style Commandments from Sue Kreitzman